-J&K Cricket Association scam: Farooq Abdullah being questioned by ED
+J&K Cricket Association scam: ED questions Farooq Abdullah; Omar calls it 'political vendetta'

 New Delhi, Oct 19: The Enforcement Directorate questioned former Jammu and Kashmir chief minister Farooq Abdullah in connection with a money-laundering case related to alleged financial irregularities in the state's cricket association.